squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 When there is a consensus in the DNS and HTTP standardization groups on how to handle international domain names Squid will be changed to support this if any changes to Squid will be required.

-If you are interested in the progress of the standardization process for international domain names please see the IETF IDN working group's [http://www.i-d-n.net/ dedicated page].
+If you are interested in the progress of the standardization process for international domain names please see the IETF IDN working group's [[http://www.i-d-n.net/|dedicated page]].

 == Why do I sometimes get "Zero Sized Reply"? ==
 This happens when Squid makes a TCP connection to an origin server, but for some reason, the connection is closed before Squid reads any data.
 Depending on various factors, Squid may be able to retry the request again.
 If you see the "Zero Sized Reply" error message, it means that Squid was unable to retry, or that all retry attempts also failed.